eathanspark/azureblobcopy/README.md

-# PowerShell: Copy List of Blobs from one Azure Blob Container to Another
+# PowerShell: Copy List of Blobs from One Azure Blob Container to Another